Tamara Morshchakova: Biography

-Tamara Morshchakova was born on March 28, 1936 in Moscow.
+Tamara Morshchakova was born on 28 March 1936, in Moscow.

-She was a Judge of the Russian Constitutional Court from 1991 to 2002.
-Tamara Morshchakova participated in developing of many laws, including 1993 Russian State Constitution, participated in developing of a project of the Law about Constitutional Court of Russia.
+She was appointed a judge of the Constitutional Court by the Congress of People's Deputies in 1991.
+Tamara Morshchakova participated in developing of many laws, including 1993 Russian State Constitution, participated in developing of a project of the Law on the Constitutional Court of Russia.

 Tamara Morshchakova was elected in 2013 for the Commissioner from Europe and Commonwealth of Independent States (CIS), an international institution inside the International Commission of Jurists, and then re-elected in 2018.

 Presidential Council for Civil Society and Human Rights

-Tamara Morshchakova was a long time member of the Russian Presidential Council for Civil Society and Human Rights, approx. since 2000s, when the Council's head was Ella Pamfilova.
-She resigned from the Council on October 21, 2019, when President Vladimir Putin had dismissed 5 core members of the Council (Higher School of Economics' professor Mikhail Fedotov, political analyst Ekaterina Schulmann, rights lawyer Pavel Chikov, Higher School of Economics' professor Ilya Shablinsky, rights lawyer Yevgeny Bobrov), saying that the former Council, that was intended for human rights, had disappeared, and she doesn't want to work in the new Council, if the Council is intended for other else tasks.
+Tamara Morshchakova was a long time member of the Presidential Council for Civil Society and Human Rights, approx. since 2000s, when the Council's chair was Ella Pamfilova.
+She resigned from the Council on 21 October 2019, when President Vladimir Putin had dismissed five core members of the Council (Higher School of Economics' professor Mikhail Fedotov, political scientist Ekaterina Schulmann, lawyer Pavel Chikov, Higher School of Economics' professor Ilya Shablinsky, and lawyer Yevgeny Bobrov), saying that the former Council, that was intended for human rights, had disappeared, and she doesn't want to work in the new Council, if the Council is intended for other else tasks.